KygoSkyrus/skychat/NOTES.md

 - # Delete Connection
   - messages will be deleted and the connection will be moved to the request list (so that the other person sends a text again it will show in req list, as he is not a connection anymore),, why did we moved him to req list instead of removing him from connection list?? bcz that's the case of blocking

+- ##### Note
+  - a deleted connection and a declined request will lie in the request list but wont be visible to user unless there are new messages , only then that connection will be shown in  req list
+  - to stop receiving msgs from a connection or a requested connection user has to block that connection

 - # Block Connection
   - when blocked the connection will be moved to a field(blockedConnections) in user collection, (later can be unblocked from this list)